 With Wise, you can send and receive money internationally with low, fair and transparent fees.
 You’re always guaranteed the mid-market exchange rate, without expensive mark-ups stacked on top.

-Each transaction is as secure and quick (in fact, often even quicker) than using your bank, and it’s all completely trackable online or via the Wise app.
+Each transaction is secure and quick, and it’s all completely trackable online or via the Wise app.

 Better still, you can also get a debit card to spend, shop and withdraw like a local during your time in Germany.